 Julian Wright was intended to play on the Hornets team as well, but he opted out.
 Doesn’t seem like a smart move for a man who needs to both win favour and improve greatly.

 There are many undersized shooters in the world, most of them pretending to be point guards to advance that career.
 However, Abrams has no such pretense; he’s a shooter and plays accordingly.
-This is evident in his first professional career, where he put up A.J.
+This is evident in his first professional career, where he played for Trikalla in Greece and put up A.J.
 Abrams-like numbers; 17.3ppg, 1.6rpg, 1.0apg.

 Abrams left the team in December and did not play elsewhere that season.
 He was on the Nets summer league roster last year as well, but did not make the team.
 Indeed, as a 5’11 shooter with no point guard skills, he never will make an NBA team.
 He is what he is; undeniably talented, but not fit for the NBA.

 Atchley, who graduated from Texas at the same time as Abrams, screwed the pooch somewhat in his senior season and went undrafted.
-To his credit, he was trying to adjust his game around Dexter Pittman, which is why he ended up becoming primarily a three point shooter.
+To his credit, he was trying to adjust his game around Dexter Pittman, which is why he ended up becoming primarily a three-point shooter.
 But it didn’t help.
 From there, Atchley started his first professional season in Turkey with Darussafaka, but left after only 2 games, 27 minutes and 3 points.
-He returned to the D-League with the Dakota Wizards and played 33 games there before being dealt to the Iowa Energy, where he played his usual irritating defense and put away the jumpshot (albeit not entirely by choice; he shot 0-14 from three in 47 D-League games).
+He returned to the D-League with the Dakota Wizards and played 33 games there before being dealt to the Iowa Energy, where he played his usual irritating defence and put away the jump shot (albeit not entirely by choice; he shot 0-14 from three in 47 D-League games).

-Atchley plays good and persistent interior defense, grabs some boards and hits open shots.
+Atchley plays good and persistent interior defence, grabs some boards and hits open shots.
 There’s nothing to dislike.
 But there’s also nothing that stands out.

 Demond “Tweety” Carter

-Carter had a much improved senior season at Baylor after Curtis Jerrells left.
-Rather than just standing in the corner and waiting for passes, Carter was allowed to handle the ball and run the offense, and he proved that he could.
-Carter was efficient with the ball, ran the team in the open floor and the halfcourt, and mixed in his long range jumpshot with an endless series of floaters.
-He finished the season averaging 15.0 points and 5.9 assists per game; to put that into some context, the 5.9 assists per game tied for 5th in Division One.
-And three of the five players ahead of him (Evan Turner, John Wall, Greivis Vasquez) were all first rounders.
+Carter had a much-improved senior season at Baylor after Curtis Jerrells left.
+Rather than just standing in the corner and waiting for passes, Carter was allowed to handle the ball and run the offence, and he proved that he could.
+Carter was efficient with the ball, ran the team in the open floor and the halfcourt, and mixed in his long range jump shot with an endless series of floaters.
+He finished the season averaging 15.0 points and 5.9 assists per game; to put that into some context, the 5.9 assists per game tied for fifth in Division I. And three of the five players ahead of him (Evan Turner, John Wall, Greivis Vasquez) were all first-rounders.